MelmonVEVO/chizuru-old/README.md

 ## Files
 The model is located in `chizuru.py`.
 The training file and logic is written in `train.py`, and the code for previewing how the AI plays is located in `preview.py`.
 Seeing is believing, after all.

-Chizuru saves its training checkpoints to `training/czr-xxxx.ckpt` where `xxxx` is the epoch number.
-It saves a new checkpoint every 5 epochs.
+Chizuru saves its training checkpoints every few episodes to `training/czr-xxxx.ckpt` where `xxxx` is the interval number.
+It saves a new checkpoint every 500 episodes.

 ## Bugs
 Probably infinite (although countably infinite).
 However, the distant screams of your PC and/or GPU cloud running this model is *not* a bug.
 It's a feature.